- Behavior

 And children can feel more confident simply being better readers because it improves self-esteem.

-“When a student is able to read and understand in a variety of ways and contexts, the learning that can happen increases exponentially,” Gilbert says.
+“When a student is able to read and understand in a variety of ways and contexts, the learning that can happen increases exponentially,” says Kelly Gilbert, a certified educator of K-5 Reading Interventions for the Palm Beach County School District.
 “He or she will be able to better respond to prompts and questions from the teacher and also participate more in the classroom conversations around texts being read and content being discussed.”

 3. WHAT IF I DON’T READ THAT WELL OR THAT OFTEN?